The Panama Canal

 Offers: Customs, and immigration.

-Place details mention: check in steps, required documents, fees or payments and opening hours.
+Place details mention: check in steps, required documents, fees or payments, opening hours and cruising permits.

 |